mmomtchev/ffmpeg/README.md

       pixelFormat: new ffmpeg.PixelFormat(ffmpeg.AV_PIX_FMT_YUV422P)
     } as VideoStreamDefinition;

-    // A video encoder is a TransformStream that reads raw video frames
+    // A video encoder is a Transform that reads raw video frames
     // and sends compressed video data (this is the encoding codec) const videoOutput = new VideoEncoder(videoOutputDefinition);

-    // A VideoTransform is a TransformStream that reads raw video frames
+    // A VideoTransform is a Transform that reads raw video frames
     // and sends raw video frames - with different frame size or pixel format const videoRescaler = new VideoTransform({
       input: videoInputDefinition,